Types of Degrees Biological Engineering Majors Are Getting

 |Race/Ethnicity||Number of Grads|

 |Hispanic or Latino||19|

-Americans aren’t the only ones with an interest in Biological Engineering.
+Students from other countries are interested in Biological Engineering, too.
 About 3.2% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea

 The median early-career salary of biological engineering students with a bachelor’s degree is $45,500 a year according to 2017-2018 data from the U.S. Department of Education.
 During this timeframe, most salaries fell between $43,200 (25th percentile) and $46,950 (75th percentile).

 Note that some of these people may have jobs that are not directly related to a biological engineering degree.

 Biological Engineering majors often go into careers where salaries can range from $95,090 to $113,680 (25th to 75th percentile).
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.